A spectacular 1 week South Island road trip itinerary

 You will get to see lush forests on your way to Milford Sound though, so if you have the chance you can extend this part of the trip to go on more short walks.

-• Day 7: Back to Queenstown via Gibbston
+• Day 7: Drive back to Queenstown via Gibbston

 Day 1-2: Arrive in Queenstown